angeline-messenger/.github/profile/README.md

 # AngeLine
 ## The text-messenger of God.
-AngeLine is an entirely query-based SMS/MMS messaging service for Biblical sciprture.
+AngeLine is an entirely query-based SMS/MMS messaging service for Biblical scripture.
 Supported requests include:
 - Books (URLs)
 - Chapters (under 1600 chars)
 - Verses (Individual and ranges)